-Later in life, through a psychological mechanism of integration and differentiation, the child begins to incorporate in his/her personality from the parents’ traits and discards others while modeling what he/she sees in the parents.
+Later in life, through the psychological mechanisms of integration and differentiation, the child begins to incorporate the parents’ traits into his/her personality and discards others.
 In other words, these traits begin to be a part of the child’s personality.

-In fact, the same way children have an innate ability to easily assimilate a language, so they also have a system for adapting to a difficult environment and surviving.
+In fact, the same way children have an innate ability to easily assimilate a language, they also have a system for adapting to a difficult environment and surviving.
 They assimilate what they see and build a defense mechanism to survive their environment.
-Then these understandings about life and their environment become a part of children’s mental schemas.
+These understandings about life and their environment become a part of children’s mental schemas.

 What are these mental schemas?
-They are made up of thoughts, assumptions and beliefs learned from experience with our family of origin that help us to maintain a sense of personal identity in the midst of a difficult world when we are little, and also allow us to understand the environment in which we live.
+They are made up of thoughts, assumptions, and beliefs learned from experience with our family that help us to maintain a sense of personal identity in the midst of a difficult world when we are little, and also allow us to understand the environment in which we live.

-In other words, the fundamental concepts are not more than a structure that contains a representation of the reality in which that child lives.
+In other words, the fundamental concepts are a structure that contains a representation of the reality in which that child lives.
 These mental schemas will have a great influence on the child’s life when he/she is an adult.

 Mental schemas are stored in the subconscious and are not that easy to identify because they operate unconsciously.
-This is the reason why you could be doing your best to have a healthy relationship with someone you love and still you do not see any progress.
+This is why you could be doing your best to have a healthy relationship with someone you love and still do not see any progress.

-In general, there are four types of early life experiences that make a child vulnerable to develop toxic relationships.
+In general, there are four types of early life experiences that make a child vulnerable to developing toxic relationships.
 Firstly, the toxic frustrations of needs.
 They occur when a child does not experience enough love and security to feel safe in his/her environment.
-This child can learn not to trust others because he/she believes he/she could be mistreated and hurt again.
+This child learns not to trust others because he/she believes he/she could be mistreated and hurt again.

-Fourthly, the child may feel identified with or internalize the perspective of a dysfunctional parent.
+Fourth, the child may identify with or internalize the perspective of a dysfunctional parent.
 For example, a child who has been raised by an abusive parent may have the same emotional response as the parent when relating to his/her peers.

 These toxic relationships formed from childhood can be understood in the light of your new relationship with God.
-You cannot eliminate these mental schemas, but you can make sense of these mental schemas and allow the Holy Spirit to renew your mind.
+You cannot eliminate these mental schemas, but you can make sense of them and allow the Holy Spirit to renew your mind.